hmteditors/closed-hc-il18/text-reuse.md

-**Analyzing Text Reuse in the Scholia to Reveal Multiformity**
+#Analyzing Text Reuse in the Scholia to Reveal Multiformity

-*Brian Clark, Claude Hanley, Stephanie Lindeborg, Stephanie Neville,*
+Brian Clark, Claude Hanley, Stephanie Lindeborg, Stephanie Neville,

-*Charlie Schufreider, Alex Simrell, Melody Wauke*
+Charlie Schufreider, Alex Simrell, Melody Wauke

 ___

-**Research Question**
+## Research Question

-- Multiformity in the Iliad
+- Multiformity in the *Iliad*, and "the Homeric Question"
 -  Present in the scholia
 - Not evident in Erbse or Dindorf
 - Alexandrian apparatus criticus